memgraph/docs/mage/query-modules/python/temporal-graph-networks.md

 ### `update(edges)`
-This function scrapes data from edge, including `edge_features` and `node_features` if they exist.
-It also fills up the batch, and once the batch is ready **TGN** will process batch, and be ready to accept new incoming edges.
+This function scrapes data from edges, including `edge_features` and `node_features` if they exist, and fills up the batch.
+If the batch is ready the **TGN** will process it and be ready to accept new incoming edges.
 #### Input:

 * `edges: mgp.List[mgp.Edges]` ➡ list of edges that arrive in a stream to `Memgraph` database to preprocess.
 If a batch is full, `train` or `eval` starts, depending on the mode.